alexandertrefz/essence/packages/website/diagnostics.md

 ### `condition-not-boolean`

-An `if` Condition, or a `match` Case's `where` Guard, is not a Boolean.
+An `if` Condition, a `match` Case's `where` Guard, or a `define` arm's Condition is not a Boolean.
 Essence has no truthiness; a Condition must be a Boolean and nothing else.

 ### `constant-reassignment`